-In response to his opinion, we discussed the importance of regular recognition as one of the key drivers of motivation and employee engagement.
-Even though employees are expected to do a good job, regular recognition for this expected work leads to improved performance.
-Reluctantly, the CEO agreed to include the question on the survey.
+In response, we discussed the importance of regular recognition as one of the key drivers of motivation and employee engagement.
+Even though employers expect employees to do a good job, regular recognition, even for expected work, leads to improved performance.
+Fortunately, the CEO agreed to include the question on the survey.
 Consequently, the results helped managers better understand how well they were recognizing their teams.

 Is it Possible to Give Too Much Recognition?

 Recognition fails if it is not sincere or relevant.
-Forcing a compliment for the sake of recognition is transparent and will cause more harm than good.
-On the other hand, by focusing on seeing the good people do and by providing sincere compliments (even for expected work), you will brighten days and reinforce positive behavior.
+Forcing a compliment for the sake of recognition will be obvious and can cause more harm than good.
+On the other hand, by focusing on seeing the good people do, and by providing sincere compliments (even for expected work), you will brighten days and reinforce positive behavior.

 Related Post: Assertiveness and Kindness Can Work Together to Create Change

 Related Post: 3 Keys to Helping Employees Understand Their Impact

 Related Post: Putting People First: The Key to CHG Healthcare’s Success